Rakaneth/tcod-tut-2023/README.md

 #### UI Improvements

-The UI now shows active effects, as well as a map name.
+* The UI now shows active effects, as well as a map name.
+* Messages no longer occasionally spill out of the messages box.
+* The UI classes were refactored to encapsulate some shared functionality.
+This enabled the creation of two new UI elements (currently unused):
+    * TextBox - a simple box showing text
+    * Dialog - a box showing text and additional options

 #### Development Improvements

 There is now a gamelog that displays game events, out-of-world, as they happen.
 There is a DEBUG switch in `constants.py` that controls the logging, as I suspect that this will get quite large over a session.

+In addition, screen names have been pulled into a static class `ScreenNames` to prevent accidental misspelling and get IDE help.

 ### THE GREAT REFACTOR 2023-07-25